iamjasonkuo/iamjasonkuo.github.io/index.md

 				<h2>About Jason</h2>
 				<div>
 					<p>I'm a design-minded, detail oriented product manager with software engineering qualities.
 I'm passionate about combining beautiful code with beautiful design while creating a product that people can truly love.</p>
 					<p>I have experience managing products from idea to launch professionally and have been developing and designing software for the web, from single page web application to progressive microservice servers.
-I strive to create products that not only functions efficiently under the hood, but also can be enjoyed by all.</p>
+I strive to create elegant and functional products that have a palpable impact on the lives of users.</p>
 					<br>
 				</div>
 			</div>